codethor0/secure-code-reasoner/ARCHITECTURE.md

 ### Sandboxing

-- Tracing subsystem uses subprocess isolation (not guaranteed security)
+- Tracing subsystem uses subprocess isolation with Python-level restrictions (advisory only, not guaranteed security)
-- Environment variable restrictions are advisory only
+- Environment variable restrictions are advisory only and bypassable
 - No OS-level sandboxing or containerization
 - Users must not execute untrusted code without additional security measures